 Pattern Recognition - participant considers only a single diagnosis with only perfunctory attention to the alternatives, or makes reference to pattern matching when using a prototypical condition to match its symptoms against the current observed symptoms for the patient (e.g “these symptoms sound like X” or “this fits with a picture of Y”).

-We first code specific utterances within each case that suggested one of these strategies, and then determined which strategy was most prevalent or influential for cases as a whole such that each case was categorised under one of these strategies.
+We first code specific statements within each case that suggested one of these strategies, and then determined which strategy was most prevalent or influential for cases as a whole such that each case was categorised under one of these strategies.
 In addition to coding each case under one of these strategies, we also code participants on an overall level based on their subjective perception of how they make diagnostic decisions.
 This is based on responses provided during the debrief interview (as described in the Procedure section).
 Hence, reasoning strategy codes are at the case level and also at the participant level.
 Finally, we apply thematic analysis to the responses from the debrief interview to find other themes that seem to recur in the data.
 As questions were fairly closely related to diagnostic decision making, we could ensure that participants gave an account of their decisional process.

 Although we do not record differentials in the same way as in Study 1 (in a list with corresponding likelihood and severity ratings), we do obtain the other variables from Study 1.
 Namely, we record confidence at each stage of information seeking and data around the information sought by participants.
 We also code each case as ‘correct’ if a correct differential is mentioned at some point (using the same marking scheme for each case as utilised in Study 1).